-720 Ill.
+720 III.
 Comp.
 Stat.
 5/12-13.
 Criminal Sexual Assault

-(a) The accused commits criminal sexual assault if he or she:
+- (a) The accused commits criminal sexual assault if he or she: - (1) commits an act of sexual penetration by the use of force or threat of force; or - (2) commits an act of sexual penetration and the accused knew that the victim was unable to understand the nature of the act or was unable to give knowing consent; or - (3) commits an act of sexual penetration with a victim who was under 18 years of age when the act was committed and the accused was a family member; or

-(1) commits an act of sexual penetration by the use of force or threat of force; or unable to understand the nature of the act or was unable to give knowing consent; or when the act was committed and the accused was a family member; or (4) commits an act of sexual penetration with a victim who was at least 13 years of age but under 18 years of age when the act was committed and the accused was 17 years of age or over and held a position of trust, authority or supervision in relation to the victim.
+(4) commits an act of sexual penetration with a victim who was at least 13 years of age but under 18 years of age when the act was committed and the accused was 17 years of age or over and held a position of trust, authority or supervision in relation to the victim.